fwilleke80/c4d-SplineDataVisualizer/README.md

 ### Subdivisions
 The number of subdivisions in the generated spline.
 The SplineData is sampled at each subdivision point.

+## SplineData Axis Spline Object
+A Spline Object that displays a 2-axis coordinate system with optional arrows

+### Width, Height
+Dimensions of the generated system.

+### Overshoot
+Make axes overshoot the origin point.

+### Draw Arrows
+Enable to draw arrows.

+### Arrow Width, Arrow Height
+Dimensions of the generated arrows.

+### Arrow Overshoot
+Move arrows along axis ends, axis will adapt automatically.

+## Create SplineData Visualization Command
+One command to build a complete setup with SplineData Spline, Axis Spline, and text.
+Ready to render.

-## Known bugs
+# Known bugs
-* Something is wrong with the generated spline.
-It behaves and works as expected, but when it's converted with `c`, it does not display any points in **Point Mode**.
-* Some of the standard `SplineObject` parameters do not seem to work.
+* Some of the standard `SplineObject` parameters do not seem to work as expected.

-## License
+# License
 Published unter GPL 3.0

-## Contributors
+# Contributors
 * Frank Willeke (https://github.com/fwilleke80)